Development Manager- Institutional Giving

 About the Position:

 The Development Manager for Institutional Giving will take strategic leadership and tactical ownership over corporate, foundation, and government funding sources at New Door.
 She/he will be responsible for writing high-quality and compelling correspondence, letters of inquiry, proposals, and grant reports for all institutional funders.
 This position requires a strategic thinker with exceptional writing skills, strong project management skills and experience, attention to detail and the capacity to translate program initiatives and impact into targeted funding requests.
 The Development Manager for Institutional Giving will report directly to the Director of Development and Marketing.
-This is a founding position, pivotal to the ongoing success of New Door’s development department.

 - Researches, identifies, and cultivates new donor prospects, performs high-quality and strategic prospect research